 Finding sponsors is usually not as difficult as first expected.
 Leveraging the local Drupal User Group is often a great first step.
 Ask other organizers and members for referrals to local organizations.
 Often all that is necessary is an email introduction.

 A little bit of marketing also helps in finding potential sponsors.
-Posting a "call for sponsors" on the event web site, twitter feed, or email list is usually an effective way to spread the word about sponsorship opportunities.
+Posting a "call for sponsors" on the event web site, twitter feed (using #drupal), or email list is usually an effective way to spread the word about sponsorship opportunities.
 Creating a blog post that is displayed on Drupal Planet gets word about your event and sponsorship opportunities out to a world-wide audience.

 Finally, don't forget to think about potential local sponsors that aren't directly related to the Drupal community.
 Staffing and design firms, virtually any internet-based organization, and local merchants sometimes jump at the chance to get their name in front a large group of well-educated, technology-savvy individuals.